• Skip to primary navigation

 How do you make so much food every day?

-It may seem like we are producing an abundance of food every day.
+It may seem like we produce an abundance of food every day.
 I've been asked if our kitchen is stocked with cakes, pies, and casseroles 24/7!
 In reality, we eat the food that we create as our meals, freezing and storing leftovers as needed.

-The Toasty Kitchen publishes between 4 to 8 new recipes per month, maybe one or two of those being a dessert.
+The Toasty Kitchen publishes about one new recipe per week.
+The majority of our recipes are savory dinners and side dishes.
 If you think about it this way, it's not that much food.
 The only difference is that we photograph it while we cook.

 If I make a dinner recipe, it's what we eat for dinner.
 Leftovers are stored and eaten over the next day or two.
 If it's a dessert like a cookie recipe, I'll make a dozen to photograph, then freeze the rest of the cookies (or dough) for another day.